Assistant Professor, The George W. Woodruff School of Mechanical Engineering, Georgia Institute of Technology.

 Our research interests lie broadly in planning, control, optimization, and machine learning algorithms of highly dynamic, under-actuated, autonomous, and human-centered robots.
 We are particularly interested in research directions: (i) robust trajectory optimization of contact-rich locomotion and manipulation; (ii) distributed optimization algorithms for robots with highly complex dynamics and soft contact models; (iii) task and motion planning for robot navigation in complex environments; (iv) optimal motion planning and control of legged locomotion over rough terrain; (v) safe and verifiable reinforcement learning for dynamic legged locomotion; (vi) lower-limb exoskeleton control with robustness and safety guarantees.

-I am especially interested in computationally efficient optimization algorithms for challenging robotics problems, for which robust, autonomous, agile, and real-time performance are formally guaranteed.
-My long-term goal is to mature and generalize these approaches and algorithms for compliant and collaborative humanoid and mobile robots, and human assistive devices, operating in cluttered environments and working alongside humans.
+We are especially interested in computationally efficient optimization algorithms for challenging robotics problems, for which robust, autonomous, agile, and real-time performance are formally guaranteed.
+Our long-term goal is to devise and generalize algorithmic approaches for compliant and collaborative humanoid and mobile robots, and human assistive devices, operating in cluttered environments and working alongside humans.